-“With our new campus, we can finally bring the benefits of the Montessori approach to learning to even more students and families, while enhancing the environment for our existing families through new classrooms, a preschool, summer camps and room for multi-day labs,” says Michael Barclay, Head of School, “all in an environmentally responsible building and a safe, nurturing environment.”
+“With our new campus, we can finally bring the benefits of the Montessori approach to learning to even more students and families, while enhancing the environment for our existing families through new classrooms, a preschool, summer camps and room for multi-day labs,” says Katherine Bowen, Head of School, “all in an environmentally responsible building and a safe, nurturing environment.”

 The Quest campus is enhanced through planted gardens, recreational fields, and cleared trails for discovery and exploration in the woods surrounding our facility.
 Plus, there is ample space for the community to grow beyond the walls of our new building.